DiogoMCampos/Leaflet/ESOF-docs/Software Processes.md

 The repository is divided in some folders: 'src' for source files, the 'doc' folder is for the documentation, tests are included in the 'spec' folder while the 'debug' folder contains pages with various features used for debugging.

 ###Activity
-The project is active, they also have more than one commit per day.
+The project is active, they almost always have at least one commit per day.

 Nowadays there are more than 200 opened issues and they have some simple issues (Easy fix to be more accurate) which enables us to participate in the project later.